 After all, these individuals have spent a lifetime in service to their families and communities.
 Now it’s time for others to give them the respectful care they need.
-Placita In Home Care is honored that you’ve chosen us to care for your loved one in the final stage of his or her life.
+Placita In Home Care is honored if you chose us to care for your loved one in the final stage of his or her life.
 Our approach to hospice care at home prioritizes the wishes of the individual and family, while providing a comprehensive and inclusive at-home care plan.
 Our focus in hospice care is on improving quality of life and reducing pain and other symptoms.

-Proudly offering in-home care services in Tucson & Phoenix metro areas.
+Proudly offering in-home hospice in Tucson & Phoenix metro areas.

 Hospice care is palliative in nature, rather than curative.
 Individuals in hospice care are reaching the end of life, and that no further efforts will be made to treat the terminal illness.
 Instead, palliative care specialists focus on eliminating discomforts and supporting quality of life.
 One of the ways that our professional caregivers can support hospice patients is by administering respectful personal hygiene services.
 The maintenance of personal hygiene is essential for an individual’s self-esteem and quality of life.
 Our caregivers can provide the following services: